acheroncd/XStoryFinder/README.md

 ### Common Issues

-**"Missing required environment variables"**
+**"Missing AI provider API keys"**
-- Ensure your `.env` file exists and contains valid API keys
+- Ensure your `.env` file contains at least one AI provider key
-- Check that variable names match exactly: `X_BEARER_TOKEN` and `GEMINI_API_KEY`
+- Check variable names: `GEMINI_API_KEY` or `OPENROUTER_API_KEY`
+- Use `--list-providers` to check provider status

 **"Twitter API authentication failed"**
 - Verify your Twitter Bearer Token is correct
 - Ensure your Twitter Developer account has proper permissions

-**"Gemini API quota exceeded"**
+**"AI API quota exceeded"**
-- Check your Google Cloud billing and quota limits
+- Check your provider's billing and quota limits
+- Try switching to a different provider: `--provider openrouter`
-- Consider using a different API key or upgrading your plan
+- Consider using a different model: `--model "gemini-1.5-flash"`

 **"No tweets found"**
 - Try different keywords or check if the topic has recent activity